 Catchment sensitive farming (CSF) is a scheme run by Natural England in partnership with the Environment Agency and Defra.

-It raises awareness of diffuse water pollution from agriculture (DWPA) by giving free training and advice to farmers in selected areas in England to improve the environmental performance of farms.
-Visit the Catchment Sensitive Farming website for more information, including free advice and training to reduce diffuse water pollution from farming and to claim grants under the Capital Grant Scheme.
+CSF gives advice to farmers in England to improve the environmental performance of farms.
+Visit Catchment Sensitive Farming on GOV.UK for more information, including free advice and training to reduce diffuse water pollution from farming and to claim grants under the Capital Grant Scheme.

 Disposal of pesticides and disinfectants